Close

 The fundamental question always is when executives say: “I see the number of patents, but how do I know that these patents are the ones that we need?
 If we want to go in a different direction, how will the patents continue to add value?”
 Those kinds of questions.
-Basically, does the IP match what the business is wanting to do, are they strategically aligned.
+Basically, does the IP match what the business wants to do?
+Are they strategically aligned?

 How do you go about answering those strategic questions?

 My background is in litigation.
-Litigators always have a fear based on notice requirements around either indirect patent infringement or around wilful patent infringement.
+Litigators always have a fear based on notice requirements around either indirect patent infringement or wilful patent infringement.
 Around doing too much digging.
-You find yourself in the situation where you want to know, but you don’t want to know too much.
+You find yourself in a situation where you want to know, but you don’t want to know too much.

-And it’s a difficult thing and a lot of the time, you’re set up in situations where you have to know the answer to the question about “Do we have the right strategic numbers of patents?”
-We find ourselves looking for unique, different or innovative ways to figure out where we are, where our competitors are – are we in the right space?
-Do we need more, do we need less?
+And it’s a difficult thing, and a lot of the time, you’re set up in situations where you have to know the answer to the question, “Do we have the right strategic numbers of patents?”
+We find ourselves looking for unique, different or innovative ways to figure out where we are and where our competitors are – are we in the right space?
+Do we need more, or do we need less?

 The main strategic benefits of Cipher for ARM are the accuracy of the classifiers and the ability to continue to run those classifiers over time.
 Having an empirical way of pointing to why we file what we do, makes the case for the budget we need.